asif4318/ar-bot/README.md

 Written in NodeJS using the DiscordJS library

 ## Setup
 Clone this project and navigate into the project directory.
 Then create a config.json based on config.json.example.
+Set the prefix.
+The prefix determines which prefix the bot will respond to.
+For example if the prefix is '*', then '*ar' will trigger the ar command.
+Next, insert your discord bot token.
-Insert the start and end dates of the semester as well as any semester holidays in the for of MM_DD_YY.
+Insert the start and end dates of the semester in the form of "Month day, YYYY".
+Next insert any semester holidays in the for of MM_DD_YY in an array.
+Run the bot by running 'node app.js'